First recorded (as “Now We’re Starting Over Again”) by Dionne Warwick (UK #76 1981).

 Written and first recorded (as a demo) by Carole King (1967).

 Hit versions by Aretha Franklin (US #8/R&B #2 1967), Celine Dion (MOR #31 1995), Mary J. Blige (R&B #39/UK #23 1995).

 Also recorded by Carole King (1971).

-From the wiki: “‘Nothing’s Gonna Change My Love for You’ was written by Gerry Goffin (‘(You Make Me Feel Like a) Natural Woman‘, ‘Saving All My Love for You‘) and Michael Masser, and originally recorded by George Benson for his 1985 album 20/20.
-The song achieved worldwide success in a cover version by Hawaiian singer Glenn Medeiros released in 1987.
+“In 1987, the song achieved worldwide success with a cover version by Hawaiian singer Glenn Medeiros.
 Medeiros had originally released his cover version on a small independent label at the age of 16, after winning a local radio talent contest in Hawaii.
-A visiting radio executive from KZZP in Phoenix, Arizona, heard the song and took the record back to Phoenix, where, through word of mouth, it grew to become a national hit.”
+A visiting radio executive from KZZP in Phoenix, Arizona, heard the song and took the record back to Phoenix, where, through word of mouth, it grew to become an international hit.”

 Hit version by Gladys Knight & The Pips (US #4/R&B #1 1973).

 Also recorded by Bob Dylan (bootleg 1984), Joe Cocker (1989), Gerry Goffin, co-writer (1995), Joan Osborne (2007).